ZhangLabTJU/fastBCR/README.md

 source("requirement.R")
 ```

-Now you can install the fastBCR like so:
+Now you can install the development version of fastBCR like so:

 ``` r
 install.packages("devtools")